BXYMartin/Python-Uncertainty_Aware_Vision_Transformer/README.md

 - The Synapse datasets we used are provided by TransUnet's authors.
 Please go to ["./datasets/README.md"](datasets/README.md) for details, or please send an Email to jienengchen01 AT gmail.com to request the preprocessed data.
 If you would like to use the preprocessed data, please use it for research purposes and do not redistribute it (following the TransUnet's License).

 - The LIDC dataset is acquired from the author of Hirarchical Probabilistic Unet in this link [Google Cloud Storage](https://console.cloud.google.com/storage/browser/hpunet-data/lidc_crops) or refer to their repo [Hirarchical Probabilistic Unet](https://github.com/deepmind/deepmind-research/tree/master/hierarchical_probabilistic_unet).

+For both datasets, we provide the pre-computed index file for train/test/eval splitting.

 ## 3. Environment